Pratham2403/insights-dashboard/server/README.md

 - Generates optimized boolean keyword queries for the Sprinklr API
 - Analyzes fetched data to identify and categorize themes
 - Orchestrates the end-to-end pipeline with LangGraph
-- Exposes a RESTful Flask API for external integration
+- Exposes a RESTful FastAPI API for external integration

 ## Architecture